TodePond/SandPond/README.md

 * Fix Splat UI for rules that use the z-axis and negative coordinates.
 * Try making different Worlds resolve rules in different web workers.
 * Randomise the order that spaces process in.
+* Let the user change the opacity of different elements on the fly.

 ## Done
 * Implement Res and DReg. ✔️ 02.10.19